-This is an early inset panel depicting the arms of the Earl of Warwick as Beauchamp.
+This is an early inset panel depicting the arms of Warwick as Beauchamp.
 It is believed to be 14th century and is the oldest glass in the church.
 This and a second panel are recorded in Dugdale's Antiquities of Warwickshire (published 1656) as follows, "In the Chancel Windows, are the Earl of Warwick's Arms as well as the old Earl's as Beauchamps".
-The whereabouts of the second panel mentioned is unknown.
+The Earl of Warwick arms have disappeared.
 This panel was presumably reinstalled in the 1774 church and again reinstalled in the 1875-6 church.